One of the most stressful issues our clients have to deal with is managing data breaches.

-- Have plans and processes in place to address breaches in an effective and consistent way.
-You must be able to respond swiftly and appropriately.
-You will need to be able to judge whether the Information Commissioner and/or the data subjects need to be informed, and this will be greatly assisted by a good response plan.
+You must be able to respond swiftly and appropriately to a data breach.
+You will need to be able to judge whether the Information Commissioner and/or the data subjects (who the data relates to) need to be informed.
+This will be greatly assisted by a good response plan.

-- QUICKLY respond to a breach.
-First determine whether the Information Commissioner needs to be informed.
-It is a common misconception that under the recent GDPR-driven data protection legislation, every breach needs to be reported to the Information Commissioner.
-However, if the breach is likely to cause a risk to individuals’ rights and freedoms, then it must be reported.
-And you need to act quickly – a reportable breach must be reported to the Information Commissioner within 72 hours.
+It is a common misconception that under the recent GDPR legislation, every breach needs to be reported to the Information Commissioner.
+However, if the breach if likely to cause a risk to individuals’ rights and freedoms, then it must be reported.
+You must act quickly – a reportable breach must be notified to the Information Commissioner within 72 hours.

-- Determine whether the data subjects who are affected by the breach need to be informed.
-If there is a high risk to the rights and freedoms of these individuals then they need to be informed without delay.
-Whether this is the case will depend on the sensitivity of the data, and whether the individual needs to be able to act quickly to prevent further damage (e.g. by changing passwords etc).
-A breach which is not reportable to the data subjects concerned may well still be reportable to the Information Commissioner.
+You also need to consider whether the data subjects affected by the breach need to be informed.
+If there is a high risk to the rights and freedoms of these individuals, then they need to be informed without delay.
+Whether this is the case will depend on the sensitivity of the data involved, and whether the individual needs to be able to act quickly to prevent further damage (e.g. by changing passwords).
+A breach which is not reportable to the data subjects concerned may still be reportable to the Information Commissioner.